 Finally, your introduction should conclude with a brief roadmap that tells readers what they can expect regarding structure and content.
 This roadmap does not need to be extensive; a simple sentence or two will suffice.

 Cliches are overused phrases that are not original or fresh.
 Using them in your introduction will make your writing seem stale and unoriginal.

-Quotes can be a great way to introduce a topic, but using too many of them will make your writing seem like a string of unrelated thoughts.
+Quotes can be a great way to introduce a topic, but using too many will make your writing seem like a string of unrelated thoughts.

-Jargon is the specialized language used in a particular field or profession.
+Jargon is the specialised language used in a particular field or profession.
 Using jargon in your introduction will make your writing difficult to understand for those outsides the field.

 Using long, complex sentences in your introduction will make it difficult for readers to follow along.
 Keep your sentences short and crisp to ensure that your readers can understand what you're trying to say.